 Gas extraction and subsidence

 Tytsjerksteradiel is the municipality with the most small gas fields in the Netherlands.
-Gas has been extracted from our soil since the 1960s, resulting in land subsidence.
+Gas has been extracted from our soil since the 1960s, resulting in subsidence.

-Information meeting with experts
+Information meeting experts

-Where is natural gas extracted in Tytsjerksteradiel?
+Where is natural gas being extracted in Tytsjerksteradiel?

-image of natural gas fields in Tytsjerksteradiel
+image natural gas fields in Tytsjerksteradiel

-Natural gas fields in Tytsjerksteradiel
+natural gas fields in Tytsjerksteradiel

 How is natural gas extracted?

-What is the role of the national government?
+What is the role of the empire?

 Ministry of Climate and Green Growth